savagrk/jenkins-performance-crawler/README.md

 # Jenkins Performance Plugin Results Crawler

-Crawler for parsing and comparison of Performance Results obtain by Jenkins Performance Plugin Results.
+Crawler for parsing and comparison of Performance Results obtain by Jenkins Performance Plugin.

 ## Usage